Top 25 Most Common Scrap Metals

 Insulated Copper Wire

-One of the most common items you can find.
+It is one of the most common items you can find.
 Typically found in most appliances, internet and computer cords, and even construction sites.
-Because of its uses, it’s mostly found in tech and commercial applications.
+Because of its uses, it’s primarily found in tech and commercial applications.
+Depending on the gauge and how much you have will determine whether it’s worth to strip.

 Learn More